Select Page

 HOW TO SPOT A PHISHING EMAIL – RED HERRING 6 – INCORRECT SPELLINGS AND BAD GRAMMER

-More often than not, the phishing email sender gives himself away with use of incorrect spellings and bad grammer.
-If you receive an email with obviously bad grammer and many wrong spellings, assume the worst.
+More often than not, the phishing email sender gives himself away with use of incorrect spellings and bad grammar.
+If you receive an email with obviously bad grammar and many wrong spellings, assume the worst.

 HOW TO SPOT A PHISHING EMAIL – RED HERRING 7 – DISHONEST HYPERLINKS